community-of-python/microbootstrap/README.md

 ## Advanced

 If you miss some instrument, you can add your own.
-Essentialy, `Instrument` is just a class with some abstractmethods.
+Essentially, `Instrument` is just a class with some abstract methods.
 Every instrument uses some config, so that's first thing, you have to define.

 ```python